 There are several important things to mind if you want to buy a used Bobcat 773 or even Bobcat S250.

 1. Learn about its operational hours.

-The operational hours of industrial equipment is equivalent to the mileage of a used cars.
+The operational hours of industrial equipment are equivalent to the mileage of used cars.
 The longer it is used, the more prone it is to problems.
 The most reasonable operational hours for a used loader are between 1000 and 2000 hours.
-It is advisable that you buy the machine as a second owner, though it may not be easy especially if you buy a decades-old machine.
+You should buy the machine as a second owner, though it may not be easy, especially if you buy a decades-old machine.

 2. Check the condition thoroughly.

-Refer to the problems section above to learn about all problems that you have to detect before you finalize your deal.
-It is important to make sure that the loader that you buy is free from all Bobcat 773 problems.
+Refer to the problems section above to learn about all problems you have to detect before finalizing your deal.
+It is important to make sure that the loader you buy is free from all Bobcat 773 problems.